ArdahanDogru/nfr-elicitation-assistant/README.md

-# NFR Elicitation AI Assistant
+# Eliciting Nonfunctional Requirements: an Ontology-driven Generative AI Approach

 A desktop application that combines the **NFR (Non-Functional Requirements) Framework metamodel** with **Large Language Model** capabilities to help requirements engineers systematically elicit, classify, and explore non-functional requirements.